erturkmemmedli/DataCamp-Data-Science-Courses/README.md

 - Dimensionality Reduction in Python
 - Preprocessing for Machine Learning in Python
 - Machine Learning for Time Series Data in Python
+- Feature Engineering for Machine Learning in Python
+- Model Validation in Python

 [Data Scientist Professional with Python Track](https://www.datacamp.com/statement-of-accomplishment/track/be7fb4dfa08d6ae8e527598c08ceefb41ced293c) (May 12, 2023)
 - Introduction to Python